ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## How to configure the layout of the "Powered by CKEditor" logo?

-For open source, free users, the "Powered by CKEditor" whaite-label will always be displayed.
+For open source, free users, the "Powered by CKEditor" logo will always be displayed.
 There is, however, some degree of control over the watermark.

 The following properties can be configured: